open-component-model/ocm/docs/names/labels.md

 v[0-9]+([a-z][a-z0-9]*)?
 ```

-A label entry consists of a dedicated set of attributes with a predefined
+A label entry in the component descriptor consists of a dedicated set of
+attributes with a predefined meaning.
+While arbitrary values are allowed for the
-meaning.
-Additional (vendor/user specific) attributes are not allowed.
+label `value`, additional (vendor/user specific) attributes are not
+allowed at the label entry level.

 - `name` (required) *string*